By Faith, Not By Sight

 No human knows exactly what the future has in store.
 But Christians have the advantage of knowing that the steps they take in faith lead to a definite and positive goal—God’s promise of immortality.
 Peter referred to this comforting truth when he wrote, “Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, for you are receiving the goal of your faith, the salvation of your souls” (1 Peter 1:8-9).

 The Christian life was illustrated long ago by what the ancient Israelites experienced.
-As the Israelites trekked through the rugged wilderness to reach their inheritance in the Promised Land, so Christians journey through this life, with all its obstacles, on the way to their eternal inheritance in the future fullness of the kingdom of God.
+As they went through the rugged wilderness to reach their inheritance in the Promised Land, so Christians journey through this life, with all its obstacles, on the way to their eternal inheritance in the future fullness of the kingdom of God.

 |We can believe God when he says he will help us, encourage us, make things work out for the good.|